jorgebastida/gordon/docs/lambdas.rst

 policies
 ^^^^^^^^^^^^^^^^^^^^^^

 List of AWS policies to attach to the role of this lambda.
-This is the way you'll make it possible to you lambda to connect to other AWS services such as dynamodb, kinesis, s3, etc..
+This is the way you'll give permissions to you lambda to connect to other AWS services such as dynamodb, kinesis, s3, etc...
+For more inforamtion `AWS IAM Policy Reference <http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html>`_

-In the following example we attach one policy to our lambda ``hello_world`` in order to make it possible to read a dynamodb stream.
+In the following example we attach one policy called ``example_bucket_policy`` to our lambda ``hello_world`` in order to make it possible to read and write a
+S3 bucket called ``EXAMPLE-BUCKET-NAME``.

 .. code-block:: yaml